Texas stretched out before me, as I drove eastward from New Mexico.

-I entered through the border city of El Paso, verified my U.S. citizenship at a checkpoint, and drove on toward my first voluntary stop in Texas.
+I entered through the border city of El Paso, verified my U.S. citizenship at a checkpoint, and drove on toward my first voluntary stop in the Lone Star State.

 George W. Bush Childhood Home in Midland